static-frame/static-frame/README.rst

 <<U15>          <float64>           <float64>

 For a unified display of these characteristics, we can build a hierarchical index on each ``Frame`` with ``relabel_level_add()`` (adding the "mu" or "sigma" labels), then vertically concatenate the tables.
-As StaticFrame always requires unique indices, adding an additional label is required before concatenation.
+As StaticFrame always requires unique labels in indices, adding an additional label is required before concatenation.

 >>> stats = sf.Frame.from_concat((mu.relabel_level_add('mu'), sigma.relabel_level_add('sigma')))
 >>> round(stats, 2)